aledolme/pqc_riscv/README.md

-# PQC-accelerators for pulpissimo
+# Introduction

 In the pqc_riscv repository you can find an example of a post-quantum crytpographic (PQC) hardware accelerator for pulpissimo.
 If you are using this accelerator, please refers to:

 > what

+#Getting started

+##Prerequisities

 ## Folder organization
 - **pulpissimo**: forked repository of the original pulpissimo folder.
-Modification are explained more in details in the README file.
+Modification are explained more in details in the README file;
-- **pulp_soc**: since we are adding new IPs to pulpissimo, we have forked the pulp_soc sub-ip repository, since this is the main repository that contains most of the SoCs RTL logic.
-This new source code has been registered in the Bender.yml manifest file, in order to add this new repository as a dependency to pulp_soc's Bender.yml.
-As explained in `pulpissimo` repository, this is the most used strategy throughout the pulpissimo project, which is a collection of many different IP repositories
+- **pulp_soc**: forked repository of the pulp_soc sub-ip repository.
+This is the main repository that contains most of the SoCs RTL logic.
+This allow us adding new IPs to pulpissimo.
+The new source code has been registered in the Bender.yml manifest file, in order to add this new repository as a dependency to pulp_soc's Bender.yml.
+As explained in `pulpissimo` repository, this is the most used strategy throughout the pulpissimo project, which is a collection of many different IP repositories;
 - **pulp-runtime**: forked repository of the original pulp-runtime folder.
 Modification are explained more in details in the README file.
 - **test**: contain the tests performed.